SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 When Zygote.jl is used in a larger context, these gradients are implicitly calculated and utilized.
 For example, the
 [Flux.jl deep learning package](https://github.com/FluxML/Flux.jl) uses Zygote.jl
-in its training loop, so if we use `concrete_solve` in a likelihood of a Flux training loop then the derivative choice we make will be used in the
+in its training loop, so if we use `solve` in a likelihood of a Flux training loop then the derivative choice we make will be used in the
 optimization: